bcgov/MOH-HCIM-FHIR/input/pagecontent/design.md

 More details can be found here, [Search page](search.html "Find Candidates and Get Demographics").

-#### Add, Revise and/or Merge Patient
+#### Add, Revise, Update and/or Merge Patient

-Add, Revise and Merge Patient are maintain transactions that are closely related and therefore are described in the same section.
-They use the same FHIR structure and resources; merge uses additional parameters.
+Add, Revise, Update and Merge Patient are maintain transactions that are closely related and therefore are described in the same section.
+They use the same FHIR structure and similar resources; merge uses additional parameters.

 Add, Revise and Merge Operations | Description